Online Privacy

 Comparison of traditional DNS showing website names visible to ISP versus encrypted DNS with protected tunnel hiding browsing activity

-There's a common misconception that I need to clear up, because it's giving millions of people a false sense of privacy.
+I need to clear something up, because it's giving millions of people a false sense of privacy.

-Most people believe that because they see the padlock icon in their browser — meaning the website uses HTTPS — their Internet Service Provider can't see what they're doing online.
-They think their browsing is private.
+Most people figure that because they see the padlock icon in their browser — meaning the website uses HTTPS — their internet provider can't see what they're doing online.
+They assume their browsing is private.

 It's not.
 Not even close.

 HTTPS encrypts the content of your communication with a website.
-Your ISP can't see what you're reading, what you're typing, what you're buying, or what files you're downloading.
-That part is true and it matters.
+Your ISP can't read what you're typing, what you're buying, what files you're downloading.
+That part is true, and it matters.

 But HTTPS does not encrypt which websites you visit.
-Every single time you type a URL into your browser or click a link, your device sends a DNS query — a request to translate the human-readable domain name (like "reddit.com") into the IP address your browser needs to connect.
-And traditionally, that DNS query is sent in complete plain text.
-No encryption.
-No protection.
+Every time you type a URL or click a link, your device sends a DNS query — a little request to translate the human-readable domain name (like "reddit.com") into the IP address your browser needs to connect.
+And traditionally, that DNS query goes out in complete plain text.
+Zero encryption.
+Nothing.

 Your ISP sees every DNS query.
-They know you visited your bank's website.
-They know you visited a job search site.
+They know you hit your bank's site.
+They know you browsed a job board.
 They know you visited a medical information page about a specific condition.
-They know you visited a dating app.
-They know you visited a competitor's website.
-They know every single domain you've connected to, exactly when, and how often.
+They know you were on a dating app.
+They know you checked a competitor's site.
+Every single domain, exactly when, how often.

-DNS — the Domain Name System — is often called the phonebook of the internet.
-When you type "google.com" into your browser, your device doesn't know how to reach "google.com" directly.
+DNS — the Domain Name System — gets called the phonebook of the internet.
+When you type "google.com" into your browser, your device doesn't know how to reach it directly.
 It needs the IP address — something like 142.250.80.46.
-So it sends a DNS query to a DNS server (called a resolver) asking: "What's the IP address for google.com?"
+So it sends a DNS query to a DNS server (a resolver) asking: "What's the IP for google.com?"

-The resolver answers with the IP address, and your browser connects.
-This happens for every website, every app connection, every service your device communicates with.
-Hundreds of DNS queries per day, often thousands.
+The resolver answers with the IP, your browser connects.
+That happens for every website, every app connection, every service your device talks to.
+Hundreds of queries a day.
+Often thousands.

 By default, these queries go to your ISP's DNS resolver.
-The ISP provides it automatically when your device connects to the network.
-And because traditional DNS uses UDP port 53 with zero encryption, every query is visible to your ISP and anyone else positioned to observe your network traffic — the coffee shop network operator, a compromised router, or a government surveillance system.
+The ISP provides it automatically when your device connects.
+And because traditional DNS uses UDP port 53 with zero encryption, every query is visible to your ISP and anyone positioned to watch your network traffic — the coffee shop network operator, a compromised router, government surveillance.

-Even if you switch to a privacy-focused DNS resolver like Cloudflare (1.1.1.1) or Quad9 (9.9.9.9), if you don't encrypt the connection, your ISP can still see your queries in transit.
-They may not be the ones answering the queries anymore, but they can still read them as they pass through their network.
+Even if you switch to a privacy-focused resolver like Cloudflare (1.1.1.1) or Quad9 (9.9.9.9), if you don't encrypt the connection, your ISP can still see your queries as they pass through their network.
+They might not be the ones answering anymore, but they can still read them.

-Two protocols solve this problem.
-Both encrypt your DNS queries so no one between you and the DNS resolver can read them.
-They just do it differently.
+Two protocols solve this.
+Both encrypt your DNS queries so nobody between you and the resolver can read them.
+They just go about it differently.

 DNS-over-HTTPS (DoH)

-DoH wraps DNS queries inside normal HTTPS traffic — the same encryption used by every secure website.
-It uses port 443, the standard HTTPS port.
-This means DoH traffic looks identical to regular web browsing to anyone observing the network.
-Your ISP can see that you're communicating with a DoH resolver (like cloudflare-dns.com), but they can't see what domains you're looking up.
+DoH wraps DNS queries inside normal HTTPS traffic — the same encryption every secure website uses.
+It runs on port 443, the standard HTTPS port.
+So DoH traffic looks identical to regular web browsing to anyone watching the network.
+Your ISP can see you're talking to a DoH resolver (like cloudflare-dns.com), but they can't see which domains you're looking up.

-The key advantage of DoH is that it's nearly impossible to block because it uses the same port as all other HTTPS traffic.
-Blocking DoH would mean blocking all secure web traffic — which no ISP can do.
+The big advantage: DoH is nearly impossible to block because it uses the same port as all other HTTPS traffic.
+Blocking DoH would mean blocking all secure web traffic — something no ISP can realistically do.

 DNS-over-TLS (DoT)

-DoT encrypts DNS queries using TLS (the same encryption protocol that powers HTTPS), but sends them over a dedicated port — port 853.
-This provides the same encryption strength as DoH, but because it uses a distinct port, it's easier for network administrators to identify and potentially block.
+DoT encrypts DNS queries using TLS (same encryption that powers HTTPS), but sends them over a dedicated port — port 853.
+Same encryption strength as DoH, but because it uses its own port, it's easier for network admins to identify and potentially block.

-DoT is commonly supported at the operating system level, particularly on Android (which calls it "Private DNS").
-It's the preferred protocol for router-level implementation because it can protect all devices on a network simultaneously.
+DoT is commonly supported at the operating system level, especially on Android (which calls it "Private DNS").
+It's the go-to for router-level implementation because it can protect every device on a network at once.

-For most individual users, DoH in your browser is the simplest starting point — it takes about 30 seconds to enable and immediately protects all your browser-based DNS queries.
+For most people, DoH in your browser is the simplest starting point.
+Takes about 30 seconds to enable and immediately protects all your browser-based DNS queries.

-For broader protection covering your entire device (including apps outside the browser), enable DoT at the operating system level.
+For broader protection covering your whole device (including apps outside the browser), enable DoT at the operating system level.

-For whole-home protection covering every device on your network (including smart TVs, IoT devices, and game consoles that you can't configure individually), set up encrypted DNS on your router.
+For whole-home protection covering every device on your network — smart TVs, IoT gadgets, game consoles you can't configure individually — set up encrypted DNS on your router.

 Chrome (DoH)

-From this point on, all DNS queries made through Chrome are encrypted.
+From this point on, all DNS queries through Chrome are encrypted.

 Firefox (DoH)

-Go to Settings → Privacy & Security → scroll to "DNS over HTTPS."
-Enable it and select your preferred provider.
+Settings, Privacy & Security, scroll to "DNS over HTTPS."
+Enable it and pick your provider.
 Firefox defaults to Cloudflare for US users.

 Firefox was the first major browser to deploy DoH at scale and has the most mature implementation.